How to export Google reviews to Excel?

 The downside is that it's entirely free.

-Because it's free, it needs to run on your browser to avoid server costs, which makes it a bit of a slog, loading 15 reviews at a time, with images etc, Also, because it runs on your laptop, you'll need to basically watch it scrape reviews while you can't do much of anything else if you don't want to break the scraping process.
+Also, because it runs on your laptop, you'll need to basically watch it scrape reviews while you can't do much of anything else if you don't want to break the scraping process.

 3 Download reviews using Google Takeout